joemoose/psiops/docs/combat.md

 ### Ongoing Effects and Concentration

-Neural weapons described as *ongoing* require concentration to keep the power active after activation.
+Many neural weapons require *concentration* to sustain their effects.
+As long as concentration is maintained each combat round, the effect persists.

+Neural weapons that **do not** require concentration are one-shot — you must reactivate them each time.
+An ongoing neural weapon needs to be reactivated only if concentration is broken.

-- You must spend an *action* each combat round to maintain concentration and keep the power active.
+- To keep an ongoing neural weapon’s effect active, you must spend an *action* each combat round to maintain concentration.
+- If you declare any action other than concentrating at the start of your combat round, the neural weapon’s effect ends immediately.
-- If you take damage while concentrating, your focus is disrupted, and the neural weapon’s effect ends.
+- If you take damage while concentrating, your focus is disrupted, and the neural weapon’s effect ends immediately.

+!!! note

+	You are still free to **move** into another zone during your round; only an action is required to maintain concentration.
+Any movement you initiate does not break your concentration.

 ## Retreating

 Retreating from a fight while engaged in combat can leave the retreating force vulnerable to further attack.